JessicaDixie/Wedding-Bells/README.md

   * A password check
   * A secure, HTTP-only cookie
   * A protected /admin route
+- Admin access for grading (optional):
+  * A temporary admin password can be provided privately upon request to the course instructor.
+For security reasons, the production admin password is not included in this repository.
 - Ensure CORS is properly configured on the backend for GitHub Pages.